Skip to content

 Wat Pho

-Located south of the Grand Palace, Wat Pho is home to the most massive reclining Buddha in the world.
-Apart from the 15 meters high and 46 meters statue, it also has a manifold collection of Buddha figures in Thailand.
+Located south of the Grand Palace, Wat Pho is home to the largest reclining Buddha in Thailand.
+Apart from the 15 meters high and 46 meters long statue, it has a vast collection of Buddha figures in Thailand.

 Wat Pho is open from Monday to Sunday from 8:00 a.m. to 6:30 p.m.
 The admission fee costs THB 100, PHP 153.16, or USD 2.92.